 - Wait for the transfer to go through.
 Balance transfers are not instantaneous.
 Depending on the issuer and a number of other factors, your balance transfer could take three days to six weeks to complete.
 And while your credit card issuer should be able to give you a sense of how long it will take, there’s no way to know in advance exactly how long you’ll have to wait for the transfer.
 In the meantime, be sure to pay at least the minimum due to your existing creditors.
 Failing to do so could lead to late fees and damaged credit and could even disrupt the balance transfer in progress.

 - Pay down the balance.
 You can start paying the balance on your new card once the transfer is completed.
-If you are able to pay off your balance during the introductory 0% APR period, every penny will go towards the balance you owe considering there is no interest.
+If you are able to pay off your balance during the introductory 0 percent APR period, every penny will go towards the balance you owe considering there is no interest.

 Most people consider balance transfer cards when they are trying to pay down high-interest credit card debt.
 However, that isn’t the only type of debt you can transfer to a balance transfer card.
-Here is a list of debts you can transfer to a credit card (varies by issuer):
+Depending on the issuer, you may be able to transfer the following debts:

 - Credit card debt